Section A: When Can a Skilled Worker Take Additional Work?

 Can a Skilled Worker work more than 20 hours in their second job?

 The 20-hour weekly limit for supplementary work cannot be exceeded or averaged over time.
-If the worker wants to take on more than 20 hours, or work in a different occupation code, they will need a new Certificate of Sponsorship and a new visa before starting that role.
+If the worker wants to take on more than 20 hours, they need to apply to update their visa so they are sponsored for both jobs.
+This involves obtaining a new Certificate of Sponsorship from the second employer and submitting a short letter with the application explaining the change.

 Is self-employment allowed on a Skilled Worker visa?